Golden Maple Awards

-The Golden Maple Awards are annual awards presented by the Academy of Canadians in Sports and Entertainment – Los Angeles (ACISE-LA) to Canadian actors performing in television shows broadcast in the United States.
-The ACISE-LA is non-profit org, with members consisting of acting and directing talent, Canadian Olympians, and Canadian athletes who play for established sports franchises.
+The Golden Maple Awards were a short-lived annual award presentation coordinated by the Academy of Canadians in Sports and Entertainment – Los Angeles (ACISE-LA) to recognize Canadian actors performing in television shows broadcast in the United States.
+The ACISE-LA was a non-profit organisation, with members consisting of acting and directing talent, Canadian Olympians, and Canadian athletes who played for established sports franchises.
 The first awards ceremony was held on July 1, 2015.
+The final award ceremony was held on July 1, 2016.